 Although it’s technically still winter, I am already getting ready for spring time.
 I finished spring cleaning around my house and in my wardrobe.
 I know, it’s way too early for that.
 But I’m done with you, winter!
 And my skin is done with you, too.

 If your skin gets dry in winter, then you know that the struggle is real.
-And it’s not only my face I’m talking about, it’s my body.
+And it’s not only my face I’m talking about, but it’s also my body.
 My legs in winter can get as dry as a desert.
 The only thing that helps is using a scrub on a regular basis and tons of moisturizing body cream to keep the dryness under control.

-Frank Body Balm* 100ml / $24.95
+Frank Body Balm*

-If you feel like your skin isn’t smooth enough and still lacks hydration after using Frank Body scrubs, this balm is the next step.
+If you feel like your skin isn’t smooth enough and lacks hydration after using Frank Body scrubs, this balm is the next step.
 It’s a solid body balm with a lovely scent of coconut & chocolate.
-Now I can understand why all Frank Body products have a caution notice “smell, don’t eat”!
+Now I can understand why all Frank Body products have a caution note “smell, don’t eat”!

 Do you like coffee scrubs?
 Have you tried Frank Body?